Credit for Prior Learning

 The CPL definition does not include knowledge and skills already assessed and awarded credit through formal education at regionally accredited in-state and out-of-state institutions.

-Credit for Prior Learning (CPL) may be awarded for prior experience or prior learning only for individually identified courses with subject matter similar to that of the individual's prior learning, and only for a course listed in the catalog of the community college.
+Credit for Prior Learning (CPL) may be awarded for prior experience or learning only for individually identified courses with subject matter similar to that of the individual's prior learning, and only for a course listed in the catalog of the community college.
+You can view a list of eligible courses on our Course List page.

 My Canyons